Activities & Pro-Social Behaviors

 NOTE: In 1981, the mothers of the NLSY79 children reported on their own daily activities in the past seven days, including time spent watching TV.
 See question names beginning with TIMEUSE in the NLSY79 dataset.

-Child-report.
-Children age 10 and older indicate in the Child Self-Administered Supplement (CSAS) how much time they spend watching TV on a typical weekday, typical Saturday, and typical Sunday.
-Children 10 and older also report about family rules governing TV viewing and how much they share with their parents about what they watch.
+Children age 10 and older indicated in the Child Self-Administered Supplement (CSAS) how much time they spent watching TV on a typical weekday, typical Saturday, and typical Sunday.
+Children 10 and older also reported about family rules governing TV viewing and how much they shared with their parents about what they watched.
 Starting in 2012, a question about hours watching TV or movies in a typical week (CSAS_WEEKLYTV) was added for 14 and 15 year olds, to match the question asked in the Young Adult survey.

 All self-reported TV viewing questions can be found in the CHILD SELF-ADMINISTERED SUPPLEMENT area of interest.